-Borscht (beet soup) is sweet and sour, made with red beets and other vegetables, then topped with fresh dill and sour cream.
-This recipe is a vegetarian version that’s easy, healthy, delicious, and beautiful!
+Borscht (beet soup), made with red beets and other vegetables, is sweet and sour, and then topped with fresh dill and sour cream.
+I created this vegetarian version that’s easy, healthy, delicious, and beautiful!

 Borscht (also spelled borsch, borshch, or borsht), is a traditional beet soup from the Ukraine and loved all over Russia and many other Eastern European countries.
 In Russia, Poland, and other Eastern European countries, borscht simply means “sour soup,” and the word comes from the Russian borshch, “cow parsnip.”